How to Read the Visa Bulletin?

 Chargeability Area

-This refers to the country of birth for the green card applicant.
+This refers to the country of birth of the green card applicant.

 Immediate Relative